Turkey approach Euro 2020 in good form, recovering from Nations League relegation with a statement-making start to World Cup qualifying.

 Midfield: Hakan Calhanoglu

 It’s hard to find a player more influential to club and country at this present moment than Hakan Calhanoglu.
-The scintillating playmaker has been splitting defences for fun in Serie A all season, racking up an impressive eight assists, and inviting AC Milan fans to once again dream of Scudetto glory.
+The scintillating playmaker was splitting defences for fun in Serie A all season, racking up an impressive nine assists, and inviting AC Milan fans to once again dream of Scudetto glory.

-Things have gone awry in 2021, with arch-rivals Inter Milan stealing a march on their bitter neighbours and climbing to the summit, but Calhanoglu has remained one of AC Milan’s top players as they face a fight for Champions League football.
+Things went awry in 2021, with arch-rivals Inter Milan stealing a march on their bitter neighbours and climbing to the summit, but Calhanoglu remained one of AC Milan’s top players as they secured Champions League football.

 Forward: Burak Yilmaz